There are a lot of benefits to working in federal law enforcement.

 - Grade level

 A federal law enforcement career can provide you with many benefits, but competition is fierce.
-Earning an advanced degree in criminal justice or law enforcement can give you the foundation for your career and help display your expertise in the field.
+Earning a degree in criminal justice or law enforcement can give you a great foundation for your career and help demonstrate your expertise in the field.